run-ai/docs/docs/index.md

 ## Example Code

-Code for the Docker images referred to in these docs is available [here](https://github.com/run-ai/docs/tree/master/quickstart){target=_blank}.
+Code for the Docker images referred to on this site is available at [https://github.com/run-ai/docs/tree/master/quickstart](https://github.com/run-ai/docs/tree/master/quickstart){target=_blank}.

 ## How to get Support